 Kosher food is food prepared in accordance with Jewish Dietary Laws.

 While Jewish Dietary Laws originated in the Bible (Leviticus 11 and Deuteronomy 17), they have been codified and interpreted over the centuries by rabbinical authorities.
-At their most basic, modern-day Jewish Dietary Laws state.
+At their most basic, modern-day Jewish Dietary Laws state the rules below.
 Here are the Kosher basics, according to the Torah:

 - To qualify as kosher, mammals must have split hooves, and chew their cud.